Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 Visit Site

-Turnitin.com and Bb's Safe Assign have implemented AI detection tools.
+Note: Turnitin.com and Blackboard's Safe Assign have both implemented AI detection tools within their existing plagiarism-detection workflows.